cisagov/ScubaGear/baselines/powerplatform.md

 default Power Platform environment.
 Admins can restrict users from creating apps in all other created environments.

-### Policies
+### Policy

-#### MS.POWERPLATFORM.2.1v1
+#### POWER.PLATFORM.2.1v1
-A DLP policy SHALL be created to restrict connector access in the default Power Platform environment.
+- A DLP policy SHALL be created to restrict connector access in the default Power Platform environment.
-- _Rationale:_ TODO
-- _Last modified:_ June 2023

-#### MS.POWERPLATFORM.2.2v1
-Non-default environments SHOULD have at least one DLP policy that affects them.
+- Non-default environments SHOULD have at least one DLP policy that affects them.
-- _Rationale:_ TODO
-- _Last modified:_ June 2023

-#### MS.POWERPLATFORM.2.3v1
-All connectors except those listed below SHOULD be added to the Blocked category in the default environment policy:
+- All connectors except those listed below SHOULD be added to the Blocked category in the default environment policy:

   - Approvals